-Attachment B

-Replaced Reactive Capability test form with current (2004) version.

-3.0 11/01/2005 Global Changes

-All Sections and Attachments include changes to reflect SMD2.
-All references to SCD changed to RTD, Pool Control Error (PCE) changed to ACE, NYISO changed to NYISO, Security Constrained Dispatch to Real-Time Dispatch.

-All references to 30- and 10-minute synchronized reserves were changed to 30- and 10-minute spinning reserves.
-In addition, all references to Transmission Provider (TP) were changed to Transmission Owner (TO).

-When and where appropriate, RTD was changed to RTDCAM.

-Document formatting was repaired.
+Version Effective Date Revisions Attachment B > Replaced Reactive Capability test form with current (2004) version.
+3.0 11/01/2005 &gt; Replaced Reactive Capability test form with current (2004) version.
+Global Changes &gt; All Sections and Attachments include changes to reflect SMD2.
+All references to SCD changed to RTD, Pool Control Error (PCE) changed to ACE, NYISO changed to NYISO, Security Constrained Dispatch to Real-Time Dispatch. &gt; All references to 30- and 10-minute synchronized reserves were changed to 30- and 10-minute spinning reserves.
+In addition, all references to Transmission Provider (TP) were changed to Transmission Owner (TO). &gt; When and where appropriate, RTD was changed to RTDCAM. &gt; Document formatting was repaired.
+Section 2.3.3 &gt; Reference to Section 2.2.1 instead of repeating the lengthy description.
+Section 3 &gt; Added new text after figure 3.1.
+Sections 3.4.1 and 3.4.2 &gt; Added "Reinstatement of Payments".

-Section 2.3.3

-Reference to Section 2.2.1 instead of repeating the lengthy description.

-Section 3

-Added new text after figure 3.1.

-Sections 3.4.1 and 3.4.2

-Added "Reinstatement of Payments".

-Section 4.2

 Changed generating unit operating characteristics exhibit and response rate definitions to reflect Technical Bulletin 71.

-Section 4.3.1

-Updated figure 4.3.1-1.

-Section 4.3.2

-Added regulation default description.

-Section 4.3.5

-Added "in proportion to this ramp rate; however, some quantization is needed to avoid very small schedule changes," to second paragraph.
+Section 4.3.1 Updated figure 4.3.1-1.
+Section 4.3.2 Added regulation default description.
+Section 4.3.5 Added "in proportion to this ramp rate; however, some quantization is needed to avoid very small schedule changes," to second paragraph.
+Section 4.4.1 Renamed section to Performance Penalty to Performance Adjustment and deleted Deferral of Regulation Performance Penalties.
+Section 4.4.2 Deleted.Old Section 4.4.2, Regulation Performance Penalty, moved to new Attachment D. Section 4.6 Old Section 4.6 was moved to new Section 4.13.

-Section 4.4.1

-Renamed section to Performance Penalty to Performance Adjustment and deleted Deferral of Regulation Performance Penalties.

-Section 4.4.2

-Deleted.
-Old Section 4.4.2, Regulation Performance Penalty, moved to new Attachment D.

-Section 4.6

-Old Section 4.6 was moved to new Section 4.13.
-Section 4.6.4
+Version Effective Date Revisions

 Added "In addition, Attachment D of this Manual provides additional information on performance-based adjustments to regulation service payments" to last paragraph.

 Moved equation for $K{Pl}$ and additional text to Attachment D.

 Section 4.6.5

-≻ Deleted.
+Deleted.

-Sections 4.7 through 4.13 ≻ New
+Sections 4.7 through $4.13 \ge$ New additions.

-additions.

 Section 6.1

 Joint optimization descriptions added.

 Deleted text under figure 6.1-1.

 Sections 6.2 through 6.10

 Replaces old Sections 6.2 through 6.4.

 Section 6.2

 Inserted new section and table to be consistent with Technical Bulletin 87.

 Section 6.7.2

 Added the following paragraph "Scarcity pricing rules A and B are invoked when SCR/EDRP resources are activated and, but for the SCR/EDRP resources, the NYCA would experience a shortage of reserve.
 Scarcity pricing rule A applies when, but for SCR/EDRP resources, the NYCA would experience a shortage of reserve.
 Scarcity pricing rule B applies when, but for SCR/EDRP resources, the eastern portion of the NYCA would experience a shortage of reserve."

 Section 6.11

-➤ Same as old Section 6.5.
+Same as old Section 6.5.

 Section 6.12

 Same as old Section 6.6.

 Attachments

 Deleted original Attachment A - Dispatch Load and Spinning Reserve.
 The remaining attachments were renumbered.

 Attachment A

 New test forms.

-Attachment B - AGC Functional Requirements ➤ Under
+Attachment B - AGC Functional Requirements ≻ Under section "Unit

-section "Unit Response Rates"
+Response Rates"

 First paragraph - added "A unit may specify up to three NORMAL response rates.
 When multiple NORMAL response rates are defined, each is applied to a portion of the unit's operating range."

-Second paragraph - added "the capacity-weighted" before the three instances of NRR.
+Second paragraph - added "the capacity-weighted" before the three instances of NDP, in addition, mode NDP plural.

+instances of NRR.
 In addition, made NRR plural.
 End of Ramped RTD Basepoints section, added text from section 5.3.7 of the Transmission and Dispatching Operations Manual.

-Attachment C

-Replaced Regulation Performance Penalty with Regulation Performance Adjustment.